Martin Luther King Jr. Outpatient Center

+In the 2000s, widely publicized problems related to incompetence and mismanagement caused the hospital to undergo a radical overhaul, which reduced the number of beds from 233 to 42 before it finally closed in 2007.
+It was replaced by the Martin Luther King Jr. Community Hospital.

 History

 Founding and early history

 The facility's founding was spurred by the 1965 Watts Riots.
 In the aftermath of the unrest, Governor Pat Brown appointed a commission to identify factors that contributed to the unrest.
 This result was the December 1965 McCone Report.
 One major finding of the report was the lack of healthcare access near the low-income neighborhoods of South Central Los Angeles.
 At the time, the closest major public trauma center was Los Angeles County-USC Medical Center, located over 10 miles (16 km) away—a problem heightened by the amount of gang violence in the area.

-In 1966, DHS established a task force to develop a full-service community and teaching hospital operated by the County in conjunction with the USC and UCLA Medical School as well as the newly formed Charles R. Drew Postgraduate Medical School, a private nonprofit medical school formed to train doctors to work in areas of urban poverty.
+In 1966, DHS established a task force to develop a full-service community and teaching hospital operated by the County in conjunction with the USC and UCLA Medical Schools as well as the newly formed Charles R. Drew Postgraduate Medical School, a private nonprofit medical school formed to train doctors to work in areas of urban poverty.

 Ground was broken on the hospital in April 1968.
 It was originally named the Los Angeles County Southeast General Hospital but was soon renamed Martin Luther King Jr. General Hospital, days after the namesake's assassination.
 After a dedication in February, it opened on March 27, 1972, as a full-service medical center.
 The facility changed its name again, to Martin Luther King Jr./Drew Medical Center, when it became the teaching hospital of the adjacent Charles R. Drew University of Medicine and Science.

 In 1981, the hospital expanded into psychiatric care by opening the Augustus F. Hawkins Mental Health Center.
 In 1998, it expanded its trauma center.
 By the 1980s, King/Drew was part of the Drew/UCLA Undergraduate Medical Education Program, training physicians through a partnership of UCLA and Drew medical schools, and was a source of pride and jobs in the community.